 Reference Commentary - Note 29: Intangible Assets Reconciliations AASB 138.118(e) AASB 138 Intangible Assets requires the disclosure of a reconciliation of the carrying amount of each class of Intangible Asset at the beginning and end of the reporting period.
-The reconciliation must show details of movements as follows: additions; assets classified as held for sale or included in a disposal group held for sale; increases/decreases in other comprehensive income resulting from revaluations, impairment losses and impairment losses reversed; impairment losses, or impairment losses reversed, in profit and loss; amortisation; and other changes.
+The reconciliation must show details of movements as follows: • additions; • assets classified as held for sale or included in a disposal group held for sale; • increases/decreases in other comprehensive income resulting from revaluations, impairment losses and impairment losses reversed; • impairment losses, or impairment losses reversed, in profit and loss; • amortisation; and • other changes.
 Material Intangible Assets AASB 138.122(b) Where an agency has an individual intangible asset that is material to its financial statements, the agency shall disclose a description of that asset along with the carrying amount and remaining amortisation period.
 Restricted Assets and Assets Pledged as Security AASB 138.122(d) Where an intangible asset is restricted or is pledged as security for a liability the existence and carrying amount must be separately disclosed.
-Voluntary Disclosure AASB 138.128 AASB 138 recommends the following voluntary disclosures: a description of any fully amortised intangible asset that is still in use; and • a brief description of significant intangible assets controlled by the agency but not recognised as assets because they did not meet the recognition criteria.
+Voluntary Disclosure AASB 138.128 AASB 138 recommends the following voluntary disclosures: a description of any fully amortised intangible asset that is still in use; and a brief description of significant intangible assets controlled by the agency but not recognised as assets because they did not meet the recognition criteria.

 Reference NOTE 30.
-CAPITAL WORKS IN PRO OGRESS Assets under construction include infrastructure assets, buildings, leasehold improvements and software.
-2019 \$'000 2018 \$'000 AASB 116.74(b) Infrastructure Works in Progress ^a 50,267 39,957 AASB 116.74(b) Building Works in Progress ^a 19,427 14,897 AASB 116.74(b) ACT Disclosure Leasehold Improvement Works in Progress 3,464 1,984 Policy Software Works in Progress 235 285 Total Capital Works in Progress 73,393 57,123 a) The increase in Infrastructure and Building Works in Progress is due to a number of large projects commencing in 2018 which were not completed at the end of the reporting period.
+CAPITAL WORKS IN PR OGRESS Assets under construction include infrastructure assets, buildings, leaseho old improvements and software.
+2019 \$'000 2018 \$'000 AASB 116.74(b) Infrastructure Works in Progress a 50,267 39,957 AASB 116.74(b) Building Works in Progress a 19,427 14,897 AASB 116.74(b) Leasehold Improvement Works in Progress 3,464 1,984 ACT Disclosure Policy Software Works in Progress 235 285 Total Capital Works in Progress 73,393 57,123 a) The increase in Infrastructure and Building Works in Progress is due to which were not completed at the end of the reporting period. o a number of large projects comme ncing in 2018